Overcoming Impostor Syndrome: (Symptoms, Signs, Strategies)

 She started sharing her process online—sketches, half-finished paintings, even mistakes.
 The feedback she received was overwhelmingly positive.
 The act of showing up consistently built her confidence.

-So, how do you conquer Imposter Syndrome?
+So, how do you overcome Imposter Syndrome?
 Let’s break it into actionable strategies.

 When that voice in your head whispers, “You’re not good enough,” call it out.
 Label it as Imposter Syndrome.
-Naming it takes away some of its power.
+Naming it takes some of its power away.

 Every achievement counts, no matter how small.
 Landed a client?
 Finished a project?
 Celebrate it.
 Success isn’t one big moment; it’s a series of little victories.

 You don’t need to know everything.
 The smartest people are the ones who admit they’re still learning.
-Shift your focus from being perfect to improving step by step.
+Shift your focus from perfection to improvement, step by step.

 Tools For Feeling Like A Fraud